 From being unable to sleep peacefully to insomnia, sleep-related problems are on the rise.
 Add to it the dread of loneliness, and the simple act of sleeping sometimes can be a horrible ordeal.

-Casper, the ship-to-your-home mattress maker, understood it and decided to make it a focal point of customer experience.
+Casper, the ship-to-your-home king-size mattress maker, understood it and decided to make it a focal point of customer experience.
 Along with hosting conversations revolving around getting asleep within 40 winks, Casper developed a free chatbot specifically for insomniacs.

 Customers can simply text “Insomnobot3000” from their mobile phones and say whatever comes from the heart, and the robot will have a real conversation with them between 11 PM to 5 AM.